← Back to Blog

 SELECT o.* FROM Orders o WHERE EXISTS (SELECT 1 FROM Customers c WHERE c.City = 'Berlin' AND c.CustomerID = o.CustomerID);

-This depends on the subquery results, if the subquery results are very large then use EXISTS.
+If the subquery results are very large then use EXISTS.
 If the subquery results are very small then IN is still faster.

 Be Selective – Avoid SELECT *